genes-and-health/TRE-documentation-v3/docs/what-is-a-tre-?.md

 # What is a TRE ?

-Many large genetics and health data studies such as Finngen, UK Biobank, Genomics England are using Trusted Research Environments (TREs).
-Also known as Secure Data Environments.
+A TRE is a Trusted Research Environment.
+Many large genetics and health data studies such as Finngen, UK Biobank, Genomics England are using TREs.
 NHS England and Health Data Research UK are strongly supporting this model.

 The essential qualities of a TRE are: